shelkemayur2002/new/README.md

 ### **🐞Bug-id : P3-BG-9**

 **Description:**
-Sales Volume filter accepts negative values.
+1. The **Sales Volume** filter accepts negative values in Min and Max fields.
+2. Negative sales volume is logically invalid.
+3. System still applies the filter and shows values like **Sales: -55 – 55**.

-**Expected Result:** Only non-negative values should be accepted.
+**Expected Result:** Sales Volume filter should allow only non-negative values.
-**Actual Result:** Negative values are applied successfully.
+**Actual Result:** Negative values are accepted and applied without validation.

 **Category:**  Functional / Validation